AgustinRamiroDiaz/hive-rust/README.md

 - Add rules to game (taken from https://www.ultraboardgames.com/hive/game-rules.php)
   - If a player can nether place a new piece or move an existing piece, the turn passes to their opponent who then takes their turn again.
+  - Handle ties.
+For example, both bees are together and another bug comes near touching both of them, closing both of them.
 - Code quality
   - the Yew state is being cloned a lot.
 We should find a way to only clone it once, and if possible, don't clone it